 Monitoring Templates are fully supported on Windows Agent v10, Mac Agent v3.02, and Linux Agent v2.0.1, or any later Agent versions.

 Access to the Monitoring Templates settings is only available when your Dashboard login has the required Permissions enabled.

 You can apply a Monitoring Template during Agent installation, which reduces the time to install the Agent, and ensures consistency across all your monitored devices.

 You can create multiple Monitoring Templates to use when deploying the Agent, either interactively or silently, on devices at different sites.

 For more information, see Apply Monitoring Templates during Agent Installation.

 You can apply up to ten Monitoring Templates at a time.
 When you apply multiple templates at a time, you can create targeted Monitoring Templates with a subset of Checks and then stack the templates in an order from one to ten to precisely match your monitoring requirements.

 For example, you can stack four Monitoring Templates during template selection.
 The first template adds the base 24x7 Checks, the second adds the base Daily Safety Checks, the third adds Script Checks, and the fourth adds the Daily and 24x7 Checks for a specific vendor's product.

-For more information about how to add multiple Monitoring Templates, see Apply Monitoring Templates to existing Agents.
+For more information about how to add multiple Monitoring Templates, see Apply Monitoring Templates to existing devices.

 To ensure all service checks function as expected, the language of the Monitoring Template must match the language of the Operating System it is installed on.